hitwonder/QuickEats/README.md

 - **Item Listings**:
   - Browse a wide selection of products with detailed information about each item, including descriptions, prices, and availability.

+- **Product Search**:
+  - Quickly find products by searching through the item listings with a user-friendly search feature.

 - **Shopping Cart**:
   - Add and remove items from the cart.
   - Cart functionality is implemented using Room database for persistent storage.